benarch/oci-cli/scripts/oci-compute-shape-change/README.md

 &nbsp;
 &nbsp;

-A collegue (Avi), created a sample script that add's all the shapes to the image compatibility list. for that do the following:
+A collegue (Avi Hirsh), created a sample script that add's all the shapes to the image compatibility list. for that do the following:
 1. create a sample text file. you can call it "oci-shapes.txt" if you want.
 2. add the following entries tot hat file (those are shape names using case sensitive):